-Throughout 2018 and beyond, the City of Irvine will roll out new materials and features on our website and host workshops, family-friendly events, and more!
+On a continual basis, the City of Irvine will provide new materials and features on our website and host workshops, family-friendly events, and more!

-Learn how you can Share the Way and Move with Care.
+Learn how you can Share the Way and Move with Care:

 - Drive - Slow Down Near Schools.

 - Walk - Paths are for Sharing.
 Keep Right.

 - Shared Use Paths